Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 We think of ‘indulgences’ as extravagant, gluttonous, unrequired… but that’s not necessarily true.

-Studies show that indulging yourself as little as once per week can have huge health benefits – mood, irritability, binge eating resistance, and the ability to complete tasks.
+Studies show that indulging yourself with dark chocolate and/or red wine as little as once per week can have huge health benefits – mood, irritability, binge eating resistance, and the ability to complete tasks.

-The benefits of dark chocolate and red wine can be significant, and it all starts with their high level of polyphenol antioxidants.
+The benefits of dark chocolate and the benefits of red wine can be significant, and it all starts with their high level of polyphenol antioxidants.

 “Antioxidants are really like little bodyguards inside your body that protect your cells from disease” –Cynthia Sass, MPH, MA, RD, CSSD, New York Times bestselling author and sports nutrition consultant for the Yankees